Whole Diet CSA Details

 Q: What does free-choice, unlimited access to the foods really mean.
 Can we take absolutely anything?

 A: Free-choice means you choose what you want to take each week.
 Inherently, there may be times of limitation and times of great abundance, as is the nature of life, crops, and seasonality.
-We are asking you to share in the farm's bounty with a membership of 95 people .
+We are asking you to share in the farm's bounty with a membership of 105 people .
 We share in the summer abundance for canning, pickling, freezing and preserving.
 As for meats, we hope you'll limit yourself to a reasonable level, since they are our most expensive item to produce.
-That means taking on average 2 - 4 lbs of mixed cuts per share per week, or maybe up to 5 lbs if you are taking exclusively lower value cuts like whole chickens, ground beef, or bones.
+Our guideline is that for one share, you may take an average of 3.5 lbs of mixed cuts of beef or pork, or 1 chicken per share per week.
+You are always welcome to take organs, bones, feet, and fat in unlimited amounts.

 Q: How do you take payment?